bart6g/simple-todoApp/README.md

 Simple todoAPP was written with React and styled with Sass.
-It's possible to change the theme by button.
-Last commit will contain utilization of local storage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).